devritter/BlazingExtensions/README.md

 Removes the `flagToRemove` from a given Enum value.

 > Info!
-Don't expect too much performance as a lot of boxing is needed!
+Don't expect too much performance when calling this method very frequently as a lot of converting is needed!

 ---